Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 The constant $D'$ in the statement of the lemma will not be explicitly constructed.
 Rather, we reduce the lemma to the following claim about sequences of carrier graphs in manifolds.
 Below, a sequence of carrier graphs $f_i$ is \emph{uniformly relatively connected} if all the $f_i$ are $D$-relatively connected for some $D$ independent of $i$.

-\begin {claim} Let $M_i$ be a sequence of complete hyperbolic $3$-manifolds with freely indecomposable fundamental group and $\inj(M_i)\geq \epsilon$, set $K=3k$ and assume that every barrier of a $(K,L)$-product region in $M_i$ is peripheral, and no $M_i$ is $(K,L)$-exceptional.
+\begin {claim} Let $M_i$ be a sequence of pairwise-nonisometric hyperbolic $3$-manifolds satisfying the assumptions of the beginning of the section, i.e.\ all $M_i$ are $\epsilon$-thick, and all essential curves on $\partial CC(M_i)$ that are nullhomotopic in $M_i$ have length at least $\epsilon$.
+Set $K=3k$ and assume that every barrier of a $(K,L)$-product region in $M_i$ is peripheral, and no $M_i$ is $(K,L)$-exceptional.

-Let $f_i : X \longrightarrow M_i$ be sequence of uniformly relatively connected carrier graphs with at most $k$ (geodesic) edges, and assume the limit
+Let $f_i : X \longrightarrow M_i$ be a sequence of uniformly relatively connected carrier graphs with at most $k$ (geodesic) edges, and assume the limit

 exists for every edge $e \subset X$.
 Call an edge $e$ \emph{short} if this limit is finite, and \emph {long} otherwise.
 Let $X^{sh} \subset X$ be the subgraph consisting of all short edges, and fix an edge $e_0=(v_0,w_0) \subset X$ such that Then after passing to a subsequence of $(M_i)$, there is a sequence of uniformly relatively connected carrier graphs with at most $9k$ edges, and an edge $e_0' = (v_0',w_0')$ in $X'$ such that \begin{enumerate} \item $sup_i \big ( \length f_i'(e_0') - CHL^{f_i'}_{(X')^{sh}}(e_0',w_0') \big )<\infty.$ \item $\sup_i \big ( \length f_i'(e_0')- \length f_i(e_0) +CHL^{f_i}_{X^{sh}}(e_0,v_0) \big ) < \infty$, and \item the number of `long' edges in $X' \setminus e_0'$, i.e.\ those $e'$ for which is at most the number of long edges in $X \setminus e_0$. \end{enumerate} \end {claim}